Gazzola History, Family Crest & Coats of Arms

 Gazzola Settlers in United States in the 19th Century

-- Angiolina Gazzola, aged 31, who emigrated to America from Cravo, in 1898
+- Angiolina Gazzola, aged 31, who immigrated to America from Cravo, in 1898

 Gazzola Settlers in United States in the 20th Century